Alexander Charles Deane

-At the age of 11 Alexander Charles Deane emmigrated from London or Plymouth on 12 July 1852 on the 'Prince Regent' with his brother.
-Despite the young ages of the boys, it isn't known if they were accompanied on the voyage..2,5,6 He arrived on 15 October 1852 at Port Adelaide, South Australia.2,5,6
+At the age of 11 Alexander emigrated from London or Plymouth on 12 July 1852 on the 'Prince Regent' with his father (who called himself 'Allen', his middle name).
+It would seem that he abandoned the rest of his family in Ireland.2,5,6,7 Alexander arrived at Port Adelaide, South Australia, on 15 October 1852.2,5,6,7

-He married Ann Dunne, daughter of Edward Dunne, on Monday, 4 August 1856 at the Adelaide suburb of Kensington.7 Alexander Charles Deane as a new applicant was apparently granted a licence to run a 'licensed house', The Wheelwright's Arms on 11 March 1857 at Roper Street, in Adelaide.8 However, after only 6 months he transferred the publican's licence to Richard Frederick Frew.9 Alexander and Ann Dunne became the parents of Lucy Deane circa 1859 at South Australia.10 Alexander Charles Deane was was for some years employed with his father on surveying with his cousin, Charles Townsend Hargrave.
-Afterwards worked in various stations in the far north circa 1860.11 Alexander worked for a couple of years as a shepherd with his future wife Anne Deane.11
+He married Ann Dunne, daughter of Edward Dunne, on Monday, 4 August 1856 at the Adelaide suburb of Kensington..8 Alexander Charles Deane as a new applicant was apparently granted a licence to run a 'licensed house', The Wheelwright's Arms on 11 March 1857 at Roper Street, in Adelaide.9 However, after only 6 months he transferred the publican's licence to Richard Frederick Frew.10

-A family member states that the children from Alexander Deane's first marriage were looked after by a woman in Walkerville because the second wife Sarah Sheils didn't want to care for them.12
+A family member states that the children from Alexander Deane's first marriage were looked after by a woman in Walkerville because the second wife Sarah Sheils didn't want to care for them.13

 His father died 14 December 1878 at the approximate age of 78.
 Alexander was aged 38 when this happened.
 Alexander was a member of the Grand United Order of Oddfellows, Rose of Sharon lodge, and he was also a member of the Anders I.O.O.F. lodge..
 He was Past Grand master.2